Library Information for International Students

 Find books and articles

 A library catalog contains information on all of the materials owned or subscribed to by the library.
 Use the catalog to find books.
 The name of our catalog is FoxTrax.
 Start searching Foxtrax by typing in a keyword.
-When you are ready, there is more detailed information available on how to use the catalog.

 When you find a book that you want, write down the "Call Number" so that you can find it in the book stacks (the aisles where the books are shelved).
 All call numbers are from the Library of Congress Classification system and start with a letter or letters, for example, D or DA.
 The stacks are arranged alphabetically so that you can locate the book with the call number.
 The books are grouped together by subject so that when you find a book for your topic there could be other books on the same topic nearby.
 At libraries in the United States, it is customary to go to the library stacks and to get the book for yourself.
 If you cannot find a book, please ask a librarian to help you.